 - Excursions and activities are subject to change

-- Please ensure you meet all visa entry requirements
+- Please make sure you meet all entry and boarding requirements

 - No gratuities expected